talkkonnect/talkkonnect/README.md

 * Panic button, when pressed, talKKonnect will send an alert message with GPS coordinates, followed by an email indication current location in google maps.
 * Future Plans of Connecting to an [arduino](https://www.arduino.cc/en/Guide/ArduinoDue) daughter board via USB for I/O control when running in the datacenter as a radio gateway
 * MQTT support for remote control for commands, LED Control, Button Control, Relay Control
+* Repeater Opening Function with the ability to specify the tone frequency and duration.
 * Other features as per suggested or requested by the community

 Pictures and more information of my builds can be found on my blog here [www.talkkonnect.com](https://www.talkkonnect.com)